learnwell/learnwell.github.io/_posts/2019-02-15-angular-testing-notes.md

       }).compileComponents();
     });
 	```
+* Complaints about `mdbModal`?
+That comes from `MDBBootstrapModule` so if the component being tested uses that then you inject it via `imports: [MDBBootstrapModule.forRoot()]`
- * For *material-design-bootstrap*, `imports:[MDBBootstrapModule]` isn't enough to configure it!
+ * For *material-design-bootstrap*, if you misconfigure it as`imports:[MDBBootstrapModule]` isn't enough to configure it!
 You will see errors about random things like `ComponentLoaderFactory`:
 	```
     Error: StaticInjectorError(DynamicTestModule)[ModalDirective -> ComponentLoaderFactory]:
       StaticInjectorError(Platform: core)[ModalDirective -> ComponentLoaderFactory]: